 Specify the name and location for the log file.

 For example, in the screenshot above, the file path and name is C:\logs\dns.log.
-Write down this value, you will need to place it in the NXLog configuration file later.
+If you use a different file path, you will need to open the nxlog.conf file with a text editor and update the file path in the DNS-NXLOG section to reflect the file path you are using.

 - Click Apply to save and apply the settings.